Platform for zero-field isolated skyrmions: 4$d$/Co atomic bilayers on Re(0001): Atomistic spin simulations

-Experimentally, isolated skyrmions with diameters of a few nanometers were observed via SP-STM measurements in Rh/Co/Ir(111)~\cite{meyer19,perini2019} at zero field and in Pd/Fe/Ir(111) at finite magnetic field~\cite{Romming2013,Romming2015,Muckel2021}.
-The annihilation barriers of isolated skyrmions in these ultrathin film systems are nearly 100 meV higher \cite{meyer19,malottki2017a,paulhoi} than those obtained for the two systems studied here.
-However, the calculated energy barriers of skyrmions in fcc-Rh/Co and hcp-Pd/Co on Re(0001) are sufficiently large for them to be identified at low temperature in SP-STM experiments.
+Experimentally, isolated skyrmions with diameters of a few nanometers were observed via SP-STM measurements in Pd/Fe/Ir(111) under magnetic field~\cite{Romming2013,Romming2015,Muckel2021}.
+The annihilation barriers of isolated skyrmions in this ultrathin film are on the order of 180 meV~\cite{meyer19,malottki2017a,paulhoi}.
+Therefore, the calculated energy barriers of skyrmions in fcc-Rh/Co and hcp-Pd/Co on Re(0001) are large enough that they could be identified in low temperature SP-STM experiments.

 The creation barriers, on the other hand, increase linearly by a small amount with magnetic field for the two considered films.
 Their values are about 460 meV for fcc-Rh/Co/Re(0001) and almost 530 meV for hcp-Pd/Co/Re(0001) at zero magnetic field and increasing to almost 500 meV at 2.8~T and nearly 560 meV at 1~T, respectively.
 The creation barriers arise as a competition between the annihilation barriers and the energy difference between the initial and final states.
 The annihilation barriers decrease, and the energy difference between the initial and final states increases with the magnetic field.
 The creation barrier is the result of the two opposite effects, which follow the same trends as reported in Ref.~\cite{paul2022}.